callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

-The only new thing here is `macro`, which is a method [defined](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations/builder/has_many.rb#L3) on the Builder::HasMany model.
+The only new thing here is `macro`, which is a method [defined](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations/builder/has_many.rb#L3) on the `ActiveRecord::Associations::Builder::HasMany` model.

 ```ruby
 def macro